 Jobs in firms with fewer than 25 employees

 Jobs that pay more than S$12,000 per month

 Intra-corporate transferees (i.e. candidates holding senior positions / professionals with advanced levels of expertise)

 Factors that Make an Employment Pass Application Successful

 The MOM’s strict yet subjective criteria focus on many factors, particularly those regarding the quality of the EP applicant and the applicant’s background.
 There are some key factors that often determine the outcome of an application.

 One of the main factors considered by the MOM is whether the applicant will be able to contribute to the Singaporean economy.
 Generally, Singapore demands skilled talent from abroad when no suitable job applicant can be found among locals.
 In such situations, foreign talent is needed.

-An EP application is likely to be accepted if the applicant is from a company operating in a sector which is significant to the growth of Singaporean economy.
+An Employment Pass application is likely to be accepted if the applicant is from a company operating in a sector which is significant to the growth of Singaporean economy.
 Such sectors are known as priority sectors.